Not All VMware Jobs Are The Same!

 Here’s what I think…

-I’ve seen this mindset first hand over the last 5 years where senior leadership do not think of their internal vSphere infrastructure as a private cloud.
+I’ve seen this mindset first hand over the last 5 years where senior leadership does not think of their internal vSphere infrastructure as a private cloud.

 What does this mean for beginners?